This electric vehicle is no longer for saleA new model is available:

 |3-phase 16A (11 kW)||230V / 1x16A||3.7 kW †||1h45m||9 mph|

 |3-phase 32A (22 kW)||230V / 1x16A||3.7 kW †||1h45m||9 mph|

 † = Limited by on-board charger, vehicle cannot charge faster.

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The BMW i8 was available from January 2015 until March 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the BMW i8.

 Drivetrain and Performance